-PARYLENS is a Collaborative Project funded under the Theme NMP of the FP7 programme of the European Commission.
-PARYLENS started in October 2010 and will run for three years.
+BRAAVOO is a Collaborative Project funded under the Theme KBBE-OCEAN_of_TOMORROW of the FP7 programme of the European Commission.
+It started in December 2013 and will run for three years.

 Over 60 million of citizens in the EU suffer from hearing loss with its associated restrictions.
 In severe cases, hearing can only be restored by surgically implanting a neuroprosthesis called cochlear implant, which directly stimulates the auditory nerve.
 NANOCI aims at developing a neuroprosthesis with a gapless interface to auditory nerve fibres.
 The neurites will be attracted and guided by an innovative, nanomatrix containing diffusible and surface-bound neurotrophic compounds towards the functionalized, neurotrophic electrode array surface.
 An animal-grade, pilot nanoCI-device is manufactured and tested in vivo.
 This will allow to assess the feasibility of a future, cost-efficient, and fully implantable neuroprosthesis with substantially increased sound quality.

 NANOCI is a Collaborative Project funded under the Theme NMP of the FP7 programme of the European Commission.
 NANOCI started in September 2012 and will run for three years.